SPAM email. It can be frustrating… or… you can look at it as a form of entertainment. That’s what I choose to do.

 Do SPAM emails annoy you or do you laugh at them like me?

 My love of podcasts has been well documented on this blog.
+There are so many different podcasts to choose from, and I have a few friends who even suggest podcasts for me to listen to, for example, a friend of mine always talks about how Getting Doug with High is certifiably the best weed podcast he listens to.
 I’ve done a podcast review before… and recently I’ve come across another one I feel worthy of sharing with you.

 It’s the StartUp Podcast.
 It’s done in a documentary style and chronicles Alex Blumburg’s creating of a podcasting company.